The Hidden Life of Stars: Embedded Beginnings to AGB Endings in the PHANGS-JWST Sample. I. Catalog of Mid-IR Sources: Source Classification

 \subsection{Summary of Source Classification}

-We have summarized our catalogs and classifications in Figure \ref{fig:class_figure}, which presents a color-color diagram ($ \mathrm{F200W - F770W} $ vs. $ \mathrm{F200W - F360M} $) of our 10~$\mu$m catalog.
+Our final classification criteria are summarized in Table~\ref{tab:flux_ratios_sources}.
+We have summarized our catalogs in Figure \ref{fig:class_figure}, which presents a color-color diagram ($ \mathrm{F200W - F770W} $ vs. $ \mathrm{F200W - F360M} $) of our 10~$\mu$m catalog.
 The figure illustrates our source classifications for a subset of objects in our catalogs and then compares these distributions to the colors for sources from the LMC.
 RSGs, O-AGBs, and WRs are mainly found below $\mathrm{F200W–F770W = -1.8}$ and $\mathrm{F200W–F360M} = -0.3$, while other galaxy sources lie above these thresholds.
-The dashed line from \citet{Sargent} effectively distinguishes AGBs from other sources.
+The dashed line, adapted from \citet{Sargent}, shows an empirical envelope for AGB stars and is included for reference.
 Most C-AGBs, highlighted in red, fall below this line with $ \mathrm{F200W - F360M} > 0.3 $ and $ \mathrm{F200W - F770W} > -1.8 $.
 In contrast, both embedded and exposed are located above this threshold and are marked with distinct colors.
 Comparing our sources in PHANGS galaxies with SAGE sources shows good overall agreement.

 Figure \ref{fig:mean_sed} presents the average SED of 21~$\mu$m sources across all galaxies.
-In addition to foreground stars (FGs), RSGs and O-AGBs exhibit the brightest stellar emission (i.e. 2~$\mu$m to 3.6~$\mu$m), with a very similar SED from optical to near-infrared.
-Following them, exposed clusters have the brightest SEDs, comparable to C-AGBs, and are followed by embedded clusters.
-As also noted in Figure \ref{fig:mean_sed}, exposed clusters and FGs dominate as the brightest peaks at 21~$\mu$m.
+In addition to FGs, RSGs and O-AGBs exhibit the brightest stellar emission (i.e. 2~$\mu$m to 3.6~$\mu$m), with a very similar SED from optical to near-infrared.
+As also noted in Figure~\ref{fig:mean_sed}, exposed clusters dominate the brightest peaks at 21~$\mu$m.

 In Table \ref{tab:cross_match_flux_ranges}, we present the population of sources that are cross-matched between the 10 and 21 $\mu$m catalogs.
 We report the number of sources in the 21$\mu$m catalog (i.e., total) and the number that have matched to the 10$\mu$m catalog, along with the corresponding percentage.
 In this table, we specifically separate ``True'' sources that have clear HST H$\alpha$ emission associated with each source (for exposed sources) or a non-detection (for embedded sources).
 We also report the typical flux densities associated with each category of sources.